Choosing the Right Liquid Spray Equipment

 - Conventional is the traditional form of air spray technology and delivers the highest finish quality and production speeds.
 To achieve these advantages, a lot of air is utilized, resulting in low transfer efficiency.

-- High Volume, Low Pressure (HVLP) was developed for EPA regulated areas.
-To meet the regulation, the amount of air used is limited to 10 psi at the aircap.
+- High Volume, Low Pressure (HVLP) was developed for areas regulated by the U.S. Environmental Protection Agency.
+To meet EPA regulations, the amount of air used is limited to 10 psi at the aircap.
 The result is a low velocity pattern with good finish quality and higher transfer efficiency than conventional.

-- Compliant technology is commonly referred to as Low Volume, Medium Pressure (LVMP) and was developed to meet European standards.
+- Compliant technology, commonly referred to as Low Volume, Medium Pressure (LVMP), was developed to meet European standards.
 The requirement is the air pressure cannot exceed 29 psi at the air inlet.
-This allow for an aircap design which delivers a high finish quality while achieving transfer efficiency that is equal to or better than HVLP.
+This allows for an aircap design that delivers a high finish quality while achieving transfer efficiency equal to or better than HVLP.

 Airless spraying uses a high-pressure fluid supply for atomization without the use of compressed air, only fluid pressure.
 It’s used for medium to high viscosity fluids, delivers a lower finish quality and is ideal for speed and transfer efficiency.

 Airless spray atomization is created by hydraulic force pushing material through an orifice.
 As the fluid exits the orifice, friction between the fluid stream and atmosphere disrupts the stream into small particles.
 The tip size and pressure is what determines the material flow rate.
 High pressure is used to create a complete pattern.
 Therefore, the higher the material viscosity, the more pressure required.

 Air-assisted airless uses a medium- to high-pressure fluid supply for atomization and compressed air at the cap for pattern control.
 It’s used to spray medium to high viscosity fluids and delivers a finish quality that is better than airless, but not as high quality as air spray.